cmoralesmx/cmoralesmx.github.io/_posts/2020-11-21-legion-5P-hdmi-out-with-hybrid-graphics.md

 Only version 5.6 appeared to have everything working correctly.

-Therefore, for a couple of days, I was using kernel v5.6 and everything worked, switchable graphics worked, LCD brightness control worked, and HDMI-out!
+Therefore, for a couple of days, I was using kernel v5.6 and everything worked, switchable graphics worked, the LCD brightness-control worked, and HDMI-out!
 Everything was good until it was not.
 Surprisingly, a system update retired v5.6 of my system.
-I forgot this version had reached EOL earlier this year!
+I totally forgot this version of the kernel had reached EOL earlier this year!

 So, I had no option but to move to a newer kernel and try to fix this issue.
 I opted for v5.9 and proceeded to check the journal after a restart.